curtmorgan3/quest-bound-docs/docs/attributes/attributes.md

 # Attributes

-Attributes are the atomic particles of a ruleset.
-How you describe the characters, items and abilities of your game will all boil down to what attributes you assign these entities and how they vary.

-Attributes are variables, meaning they can change.
+Attributes are character variables, meaning they can change.
 When a character is introduced in Quest Bound, it will get its own copy of attributes.
-These attributes can be controlled and changed on that character’s sheet.
+These attributes can be controlled and changed manually on that character’s sheet or through scripts.

 ## Types of Attributes